maxjustus/chttpjs/README.md

 await readClient.connect();
 await writeClient.connect();

-// Stream from one table to another using recordBatches helper await writeClient.insert(
+// Stream RecordBatches from one table to another await writeClient.insert(
-  "INSERT INTO dst VALUES",
+  "INSERT INTO dst",
   recordBatches(readClient.query("SELECT * FROM src")),
 );
 ```